LooFifteen/simple-voice-chat-minestom/README.md

 # Simple Voice Chat for Minestom

 > [!CAUTION]
-> This library is in development and is not recommended for production use.
-It is missing critical features which could lead to memory leaks and other issues.
+> This library is in development.
+It is not feature-complete but is usable.
+Please report any issues you find.

 ```kts
 repositories {